Mahmud-Kandawala/MongoDB-Sikorsky-Archvies-Demo/README.md

 - **validate_data(row)**: Validates and cleans each data row.
 - **process_excel_file(file_path, collection_name)**: Reads and processes an Excel file, then inserts data into MongoDB.
 - **main(root_directory)**: Traverses the root directory, processing each main folder and its Excel files.

-### Script Workflow

-1) **Connect to MongoDB:**

-- The script establishes a connection to the local MongoDB instance using the MongoClient from the pymongo library.

-2) **Normalize Data:**
-- Date Normalization: The normalize_date function converts dates to the month/day/year format.
-- NaN Handling: The handle_nan_values function replaces NaN values with None to ensure MongoDB compatibility.
-- Aircraft Model Processing: The process_aircraft_model function splits strings with multiple aircraft models into lists.
-- Comment Preprocessing: The preprocess_comments function strips excess whitespace from comments.

-3) **Process Excel Files:**

-- Read Excel Files: The script uses pandas to read .xls and .xlsx files.
-- Validate Data: The validate_data function is used to ensure data integrity and consistency for each row.
-- Prepare Documents: The script constructs MongoDB documents from the cleaned and validated data.

-4) **Insert Data:**

-- The process_excel_file function inserts the prepared documents into the corresponding MongoDB collection.
-- Each main folder in the dataset corresponds to a separate MongoDB collection.

-5) **Logging:**

-- The script provides detailed logs for each file and directory processed, indicating success or any errors encountered.
-- It prints messages for successful data insertion and any issues that arise during processing.

 ## Data Validation